This article first appeared on the Petfinder blog.

 What is Black Dog Syndrome?

-In a recent survey, Petfinder member shelter and rescue groups reported that most pets are listed for 12.5 weeks on Petfinder, whereas, less-adoptable pets (such as black, senior, and special needs pets) spend almost four times as long on Petfinder.
+In a survey, Petfinder member shelter and rescue groups reported that most pets are listed for 12.5 weeks on Petfinder, whereas, less-adoptable pets (such as black, senior, and special needs pets) spend almost four times as long on Petfinder.
 (See what else the survey showed on our Adopt-A-Less-Adoptable-Pet Week page!)

 Through my research I learned that Black Dog Syndrome may be caused by a combination of: